Rachit2527/LEARNIFY/README.md

 # LEARNIFY

-A utility app for students containing functions like a book recommendation system, flashcards, text similarity score predictor, note making, a music recommendation system, and ipl score predictor.
+A utility app for students containing functions like a book recommendation system, flashcards, text similarity score predictor, note making, a music recommendation system, and todo list.

 ## OVERVIEW
 The home page looks like this